Do I need Travel Insurance?

-- Myth 1: I don’t need travel insurance because I’m already covered.
+- Myth 1: I don’t need to buy it because I’m already covered.
 People often think their health or homeowners insurance, credit cards, and other means will fully cover them in case of travel emergencies.
 However, neither health or homeowners insurance nor most credit card insurance policies reimburse nonrefundable travel payments if you need to cancel a trip because of illness.
 Likewise, domestic health insurance policies may not cover medical evacuation, especially abroad.
 Nor will other types of insurances help reimburse emergency expenses for accommodations and incidentals if your travels are interrupted or delayed because of a natural or another catastrophe.
-According to a survey conducted by the US Travel Insurance Association, no other single source provides the full spectrum of coverage and services that comprehensive travel insurance does.
+According to a survey conducted by the USTIA, no other single source provides the full spectrum of coverage and services that comprehensive travel insurance does.

 - Myth 3: My pre-existing condition won’t be covered.
 Many travel insurance policies cover pre-existing conditions if the policy is purchased within a set amount of time – usually two weeks – following initial trip payment.
 Since requirements may vary, UStiA suggests travelers check with their travel insurance company.

 - Myth 4: Travel insurance won’t cover me if something happens to my family or traveling companion.
 Most travel insurance policies cover trip cancellation or interruption due to an unforeseen family illness or injury back home.
 Likewise, policies usually cover trip cancellation, interruption, or delay due to illness or injury of a traveling companion.